-The 70s also saw a horrendous stock market crash that saw a collection of major stocks, known as the Dow Jones Industrial Average, lose over 45% of their value.
+The decade also saw a horrendous stock market crash.
+The major stocks on the Dow lost over 45% of their value.
 This was one of the worst stock market crashes of all time.

-That wasn’t even the worst of it though … Across the pond in London, the major English stocks lost close to 73% of their value at one point.
+That wasn’t even the worst of it.
+Across the pond in London, the major English stocks lost close to 73% of their value at one point.

-In contrast to the 70s, the 80s saw, for the most part, a boom for the stock market.
+The 80s, for the most part, saw a boom in the stock market.

-The world saw an era of pro-free-market economic policies put in place by leaders such as President Ronald Reagan and Margaret Thatcher.
-These policies helped stimulate first-world economies and open up opportunities for business and innovation.
+It was an era of free-market economic policies.
+These policies helped stimulate first-world economies.
+They opened up opportunities for business and innovation.

-On Monday, October 19, 1987 — widely known as Black Monday — the Dow fell by over 22% in a single day.
-This set off a chain reaction and many global stock markets saw huge declines.
+On Monday, October 19, 1987 — Black Monday — the Dow fell by over 22% in a single day.
+This set off a chain reaction, and many global stock markets saw huge declines.

 The 2008 Subprime Crash